ropensci/roweb/_drafts/2015-05-20-database-interfaces.md

 library("rrlite")
 ```

-This package is may be more interesting than other R Redis clients because there is no need to start up a server since rlite is a serverless engine.
+This package may be more interesting than other R Redis clients because there is no need to start up a server since rlite is a serverless engine.

 ### Example